A motorcycle tour through Scotland - many bikers dream of this. With us this dream comes true!

 |Mobility: The offer is not suitable for people with reduced mobility.
 Please contact us for more information.|

-Over gentle hills, through green forests, along countless lakes and even more castles and fortresses, this journey leads into the legendary Scottish Highlands.
-There, where William Wallace and Bonny Prince Charlie fought against the English rule and Rob Roy did his mischief.
-And where the people are so friendly that you don't really want to go home anymore.
+Over rolling hills, through green forests, along countless lochs and even more castles and fortresses, this journey takes you to the legendary Scottish Highlands.
+There, where William Wallace and Bonny Prince Charlie fought against the English rule and Rob Roy was up to mischief.
+And where the people are so friendly that you really don't want to go home.

-Highlights of our trip include a visit to Eilean Donan Castle, where a few scenes for the film "Highlander - there can only be one" were shot, and a tour of Edradour, Scotland's smallest and most beautiful whisky distillery.
-But we are sure you will also be impressed by the rides on the single track roads through the loneliness of the Highlands!
+Highlights of our trip include a visit to Eilean Donan Castle, where some scenes for the movie "Highlander - there can be only one" were shot, and a visit to Edradour, Scotland's smallest and most beautiful whisky distillery.
+But we're also sure you'll be impressed by the drives on the single track roads through the solitude of the Highlands!

 By the way, neither the left-hand traffic nor the weather is a reason to avoid Scotland.
-As a motorcyclist you get used to riding "on the wrong side of the road" very quickly.
-Dangers lurk there rather when crossing the street than pedestrians!
+As a motorcyclist you get used to driving "on the wrong side of the road" very quickly.
+Dangers lurk there rather when crossing the road as pedestrians!

-And "if you don't like the weather in Scotland, wait five minutes," say the Scots.
-This means that permanently bad weather is very rare in Scotland, especially in the driest month of June.
-A steady wind usually drives the clouds away quickly, and after a short shower the sun shines again.
+And "if you don't like the weather in Scotland, wait five minutes", say the Scots.
+In other words, permanently bad weather is very rare in Scotland, especially in the driest month of June.
+A steady wind usually disperses the clouds quickly, and after a short shower the sun shines again.

-Well, what are you waiting for?
-Off to the Highlands!
+So, what are you waiting for?
+Let's go to the Highlands!

-Day 1: Journey to Ijmuiden/Amsterdam to the ferry.
+Day 1: Travel to Ijmuiden/Amsterdam for the ferry.

-Departure at 10 am from the Geismühle Ost rest stop (A57) or individual journey to our ferry connection from Ijmuiden/Amsterdam to Newcastle upon Tyne.
-As this is a night ferry, we arrive the next morning rested in the north-east of England.
+Departure at 10am from the service area Geismühle Ost (A57) or individual arrival to our ferry connection from Ijmuiden/Amsterdam to Newcastle upon Tyne.
+Since it is a night ferry, we arrive the next morning rested in the northeast of England.

 Day 2: Through the Borders to Edinburgh.

-After a sumptuous breakfast buffet on the ferry we ride past a small section of the Roman Hadrian's Wall and along the Kielder Water reservoir to the "border" between England and Scotland.
+After a hearty breakfast buffet on the ferry, we pass a small section of the Roman Hadrian's Wall and along the Kielder Water reservoir to the "border" between England and Scotland.
 We continue through the Scottish Borders to our first stopover hotel in Edinburgh.
-From here, it is not far up to the oldtown, so that we can do a little city tour before dinner.
+From here it is not far to the old town, so we can do a little sightseeing before dinner.

 Day 3: From Edinburgh via Edradour to Ballater.

-Today we ride on a nice connecting stage to our first "base hotel" in Ballater in the Cairngorms National Park.
-But on the way there we visit the smallest (and in our opinion definitely the most beautiful) whisky distillery in Scotland, Edradour, and ride over the Cairnwell Pass/Devil's Elbow, the highest tarred pass in Great Britain.
+Today we drive on a beautiful connecting stage to our first "base hotel" in Ballater in the Cairngorms National Park.
+On the way there, however, we visit Scotland's smallest (and in our opinion clearly most beautiful) whisky distillery, Edradour, and drive over the Cairnwell Pass/Devil's Elbow, the highest tarred pass in Britain.

-Today's day tour is a "castle and stone sightseeing tour".
-We will visit Dunnottar Castle, Easter Aquhorthies Stone Circle, Maiden Stone and Craigievar Castle.
+Today's day tour is a "castles and stones sightseeing tour".
+We will look at Dunnottar Castle, Easter Aquhorthies Stone Circle, Maiden Stone and Craigievar Castle.

-Of course, the roads in this beautiful area are not missed out either!
+Of course, the roads in this beautiful area will not be missed out!

 Day 5: From Ballater via the "Whisky Trail" to Inverness.

-After breakfast we ride through the Cairngorms National Park and the Highlands past various whisky distilleries to the "Capital of the Highlands", Inverness, where our second "base hotel" is located.
+After breakfast we drive through the Cairngorms National Park and the Highlands past various whisky distilleries to the "Capital of the Highlands", Inverness, where our second "base hotel" is located.

-Depending on the form of the day, desire, time and weather we can also visit one or the other of these distilleries.
+Depending on the day's mood, time and weather, we can also visit one or the other of these distilleries.
 Especially the Glenfiddich Distillery is worth seeing as a stark contrast to the Edradour Distillery.

-Also the Speyside Cooperage is definitely worth a visit!
+The Speyside Cooperage is also worth a visit in any case!

-Inverness and the surrounding area offer plenty of places of interest that we can recommend and about which we will be happy to inform you.
+Inverness and the surrounding area have plenty of sights to recommend and we'll be happy to tell you about them.

-For those who want to do a short tour on the rest day, we offer a short (about 100 km) "Loch Ness" round.
+For those who would like to do a short tour on the rest day, we offer a short (approx. 100 km) "Loch Ness" tour.

 Day 7: Through the northwest of the Highlands to Ullapool.

-Today we leave Inverness and ride along many single track roads in the sparsely populated northwest of the Highlands to our next intermediate hotel in Ullapool.
+Today we leave Inverness and drive over many single track roads into the sparsely populated northwest of the Highlands to our next stopover hotel in Ullapool.

-Especially the west coast of Scotland has its very own charm with its many inlets.
+Especially the west coast of Scotland has its very own charm with its many sea lochs.

-Day 8: Continue along the west coast to Fort William.
+Day 8: Further along the west coast to Fort William.

-Today we continue our journey down the west coast of Scotland to our third "base hotel" in Fort William.
+Today we continue a good distance down the west coast of Scotland to our third "base hotel" in Fort William.

 The highlight of today's tour is a visit to Eilean Donan Castle, the ancestral seat of the Scottish Clan Macrae.
-The castle is especially well known because some scenes of the feature film Highlander were shot here.
+The castle is especially famous because some scenes of the feature film Highlander were filmed here.

 Day 9: Isle of Mull.

-Today we will visit the Isle of Mull and do some street robbery there.
+Today we visit the Isle of Mull and roam the streets a bit.

-On the way we visit the Glenfinnan Viaduct, where scenes from many films and TV series were shot, including some of the Harry Potter films in which the Hogwarts Express passes the viaduct.
+On the way we visit the Glenfinnan Viaduct, where scenes of many movies and TV series were filmed, including some of the Harry Potter movies, in each of which the Hogwarts Express passes the viaduct.

-Today we are already heading roughly east again to our next intermediate hotel in Cumbernauld.
-On the way there we pass through the Trossachs National Park.
+Today we head roughly east again to our next stopover hotel in Cumbernauld.
+On the way there we will drive through the Trossachs National Park.

-Day 11: Through the Borders to Newcastle to the ferry.
+Day 11: Through the Borders to Newcastle for the ferry.

-Our last leg in Scotland takes us back to Newcastle upon Tyne, from where the night ferry brings us back to Holland.
-But before that we enjoy small and winding roads through the Borders and the North East of England.
+Our last stage in Scotland leads us back to Newcastle upon Tyne, from where the night ferry takes us back to Holland.
+But before that we enjoy again small and winding roads through the Borders and the northeast of England.

-It's "say goodbye"!
-Together or individually we go to the rest stop Geismühle West or home.
+It's time to say goodbye!
+Together or individually we go to the service area Geismühle West or home.